 VR will not pay any provider for Job Placement Services, including Supported Employment services, if a customer is hired into permanent employment by the work site during or after any Work Experience.
 Job Skills Training can be purchased when the customer begins a permanent employment placement, if necessary.

-Information on Work Experience fees can be found in Fee Schedule.

-Information about the qualifications for Work Experience services staff can be found in Staff Qualifications.
+For more information about the requirements for Work Experience Placement and staff qualifications, refer to

+VR-SFP 14.3 Work Experience Placement

+14.3.1 Service Description

+14.3.2 Process and Procedure

+14.3.3 Outcomes Required for Payment

+14.3.4 Fees

 Transition Educator providers and Nontraditional providers can provide Work Experience Placement services.
 Traditional providers and Nontraditional providers are required to provide the services outlined in VR-SFP Chapter 14: Work Experience Services, and in the service authorization.

 Refer to C-1005: Non-Contracted Providers for information about the requirements of Nontraditional providers and Transition Educator providers.